 Users are entitled to view, amend, or delete the personal information that is held as it relates to Speaking Clinically.
 To do this, in the first instance contact your university’s designated contact for Speaking Clinically.
 If this person is unknown, contact the Medical Schools Council.

-This privacy notice was last reviewed on 25th May 2018.
-It will be periodically reviewed.
+This privacy notice was last reviewed on 7 November 2019.
+It is reviewed periodically.

-Please note that although the information on this site is true to the best of my knowledge, I assume no legal or moral responsibility for the accuracy, completeness, or usefulness of any information contained herein.
-In no event will Bristol Medical Pro Ltd or Professor Levy be liable for any decision made or action taken in reliance upon the information provided through this app.
-All of the patients featured have read the following information and answered the following questions before giving their consent:-
+The Medical Schools Council takes no legal or moral responsibility for the accuracy, completeness, or usefulness of any information contained on this website.
+In no event will the Medical Schools Council, Bristol Medical Pro Ltd or Professor Levy be liable for any decision made or action taken in reliance upon the information provided.

 All of the featured patients gave their consent to the interview recordings being: